 Social Security survivor benefits may offer financial support when you lose your spouse.
 Here’s what you need to know.

 If your spouse, parent, or child has passed away, you could be eligible to receive Social Security survivor benefits.
-Diane Porter, assistant vice president of the Advice and Planning Center of Excellence at Wells Fargo Wealth and Investment Management, shares what you should keep in mind about Social Security survivor benefits.
+Here are some things to keep in mind about Social Security survivor benefits.

 Know the requirements

 Some family members may be able to receive monthly survivor benefits.
 Examples include:

 - A widow or widower age 60 or older (50 or older if disabled)

 - A widow or widower caring for the deceased’s child who is under age 16 or disabled and receiving child benefits

 - An unmarried child younger than age 18, an unmarried child younger than age 19 and a full-time student working toward a high school diploma, or a disabled child age 18 or older

 - A parent older than age 62 dependent on the deceased for at least half of their support

 In all of these instances, to access the full benefit, your earned income outside of the benefit must be less than $21,240 per year (as of 2023).
 Otherwise, prior to reaching your full retirement age (FRA) year, for every $2 you earn over that, your benefits will be reduced by $1.
 In the year you attain FRA, the earned income threshold increases and the benefits are reduced by $1 for every $3 earned above $56,520 (as of 2023).